Steven-Awo/Logic-Royale/README.md

 ---

-Welcome to the **UK Work** monorepo!
+Welcome to the **Logic Royale** monorepo!
 This workspace is designed for modular web projects, games, and experiments.
 Each subfolder is a standalone project, making it easy to manage, contribute, and expand.

 ---